 Jon W. Monson is a partner in Cable Huston’s Litigation, Appellate, and Internal Investigations practice groups.
 Jon represents clients in all aspects of state and federal civil litigation, including high-stakes commercial litigation, mediation, and arbitration.
-He has also briefed and argued numerous appeals and petitions for review before the U.S. Court of Appeals for the Ninth Circuit and Oregon Court of Appeals, among other appellate courts.
+He has also briefed and argued numerous appeals and petitions for review, including before the U.S. Court of Appeals for the Ninth Circuit, Oregon Supreme Court, and Oregon Court of Appeals, among other appellate courts.
 His clients include individuals, public and private companies, and governmental and quasi-governmental entities.
+Jon served for many years as Chair of the Firm’s Management Committee and now as the Firm’s General Counsel.

-Jon also has unique expertise in managing comprehensive internal investigations for businesses and public entities.
-Jon’s internal investigation practice frequently involves sensitive and complex investigations of potential wrongdoing.
-Jon has experience managing the efficient collection and analysis of large quantities of hard-copy and electronic evidence on short time-frames; planning for and conducting sensitive witness interviews; documenting and reporting interview and investigation findings (verbally or in writing) to boards of directors, audit committees, public entities, and criminal/civil regulators; analyzing complicated attorney-client privilege issues; and coordinating public relations issues.
+Jon also has unique expertise managing complex internal investigations for businesses and public entities.
+Jon’s internal investigation practice involves sensitive and complex investigations of potential wrongdoing.
+Jon has experience managing the efficient collection and analysis of large quantities of hard-copy and electronic evidence on short time frames; planning for and conducting sensitive witness interviews; documenting and reporting interview and investigation findings (verbally or in writing) to boards of directors, audit committees, public entities, and criminal/civil regulators; analyzing complicated attorney-client privilege issues; and coordinating public relations issues.

-Prior to joining Cable Huston in 2010, Jon worked at O’Melveny & Myers LLP in New York and Los Angeles, a firm consistently recognized by The American Lawyer as having one of the most prestigious litigation departments in the country.
+Before joining Cable Huston in 2010, Jon worked for several years as an attorney at O’Melveny & Myers LLP in New York and Los Angeles, a firm consistently recognized by The American Lawyer as having one of the most prestigious litigation departments in the country.
 At O’Melveny, Jon focused his practice on complex civil litigation and appeals, criminal and regulatory investigations, and internal corporate investigations.
 During that time, he also served as a Supervising Attorney for the UCLA Law School Appellate Advocacy Clinic.

 Business and Commercial Litigation